Billy Moore (boxer)

 Billy Moore is a former English boxer, who was later active as a Muay Thai fighter in Thailand.

-Life
+Early life

 Moore grew up in poverty on a council estate in Liverpool.
-He explains in his book "A Prayer Before Dawn" that he often felt isolated, being told he was worthless by his "alcoholic father".
+He explains in his memoir A Prayer Before Dawn (2011) that he often felt isolated, being told he was worthless by his "alcoholic father".
 He began to fall into a life of crime by age 16, stealing cars, committing burglaries and getting involved in drugs.